-To optimise the way notaries handle traffic, we have updated the notary backpressure mechanism (also referred to as backpressure mechanism) to improve notary performance when there is a sudden increase in notarisation requests.
+To optimise the way notaries handle traffic, we have updated the notary backpressure mechanism to improve notary performance when there is a sudden increase in notarisation requests.
 This change increases the accuracy of transaction retry estimates that the notary provides to the node.

 As a result, the notary backpressure mechanism is now more precise and responsive under “heavy traffic conditions”, which leads to fewer node retries, optimised performance, and a better end-user experience for node operators.

 By design, a notary can operate normally under extremely high loads of traffic.
 The notary backpressure mechanism makes this possible through handling the notarisation requests queue and ensuring that any node retries that happen due to a timeout (usually during periods of high traffic) are a function of the notary’s capacity.
 This mechanism ensures that nodes are guaranteed the time and capacity for notarisation requests and retries when needed.
 It also preserves the notary’s level of efficiency by preventing the notarisation request queue from being artificially increased due to unnecessary node retries.

 New management consoles for node management and flow management

 Corda Enterprise 4.7 comes with two new management consoles:

 - The Flow management console allows you to see the state of the flows running on a node and perform some operations on them.
 For more information, see Flow management console.

 - The Node management console allows you to see information about a node and perform some operations on it.
 For more information, see Node management console.

 They both run as part of the CENM Gateway service.